hphoenix/ssdDiskSim32bit/README.md

 Modified the makefiles to link math library.
 # Environment:
 Runs on 32-bit ubuntu 14.04.

-It may be necessary to install 32 bit support:
+It may be necessary to install 32 bit support.

 sudo apt-get install libc6-dev-i386